Michael I Cerularius: Schism

 Pope Leo IX sent an official delegation on a legatine mission to meet with Michael I. Members of the papal delegation were Cardinal Humbert of Silva Candida, papal secretary Frederick of Lorraine, and Archbishop Peter of Amalfi.
 Soon after their arrival in Constantinople, news was received that Pope Leo IX had died on 19 April.
 Since the official position and authority of papal legates was dependent upon the pope who authorised them to represent him, the news of Leo IX's death placed his envoys in an awkward position.
 In spite of this, they decided to proceed with their mission, but even before any religious discussions were held, problems arose regarding some basic formalities and ceremonies.
 During the initial audience, Michael I refused to meet with papal envoys in their official capacity and left them waiting with no further audience for months.

 During that time, from April to July 1054, Cardinal Humbert and his colleagues continued with their activities in Constantinople, taking part in informal religious discussions on various issues.
 This was seen as inappropriate by Patriarch Michael I. Despite the fact that their legatine authority officially ceased after the pope's death, Cardinal Humbert and his colleagues decided to engage in open dispute with the patriarch.
 On Saturday, 16 July 1054, they produced a charter of excommunication (lat. charta excommunicationis), directed against Patriarch Michael I, Archbishop Leo of Ohrid, and all of their followers.
 On the same day, Cardinal Humbert and his colleagues entered the church of the Hagia Sophia during the divine liturgy and placed the charter on the altar.

 Soon after that, the patriarch decided to react.
 On 20 July 1054, a synod of 21 metropolitans and bishops was held in Constantinople, presided over by Michael I. The council decided to excommunicate Cardinal Humbert and his colleagues.
 Only the three men were anathematised, and a general reference was made to all who support them - there was no explicit excommunication of the entire Western Christianity, or of the Church of Rome.
 On Sunday 24 July, the conciliar anathema was officially proclaimed in the Hagia Sophia Church.

 The events of 1054 caused the East–West Schism and led to the end of the alliance between the Byzantine emperors and the Popes.
 Later popes allied with the Normans against the Byzantine Empire.
 Patriarch Michael I closed the Latin churches in his area, which exacerbated the schism.

+Later developments

+Pope Gregory XVI referred to Cerularius, "before the schism", as one of the main teachers of the Christian gospel and its precepts among the Slavs, contesting a Hussite and broader Protestant view that saw Constantinople as the bringer of the gospel.

-In 1965, those excommunications were rescinded by Pope Paul VI and Patriarch Athenagoras following their 1964 meeting in Jerusalem.
+In 1965, the 11th century excommunications were rescinded by Pope Paul VI and Patriarch Athenagoras following their 1964 meeting in Jerusalem.

 Although the excommunication delivered by Cardinal Humbert was invalid, the 1965 gesture represented a significant step towards restoring communion between Rome and Constantinople.